wp-plugins/postman-smtp/readme.txt

 1. If you use [Google Apps](http://admin.google.com) to manage your domain, you HAVE to use OAuth

 == Changelog ==

+= 1.1.1 =
+* Disabled record-keeping for test e-mails

 = 1.1 - 2015-02-03 =
 * Added support for international characters (the WordPress default is UTF-8) which can be specified with headers or the [wp_mail_charset](http://codex.wordpress.org/Plugin_API/Filter_Reference/wp_mail_charset) filter